Ninja-Squad/ninja-squad.github.com/_posts/2016-12-22-what-is-new-angular-2.3-and-2.4.md

 title: What's new in Angular 2.3 and 2.4?
 author: cexbrayat
 tags: ["Angular 2", "Angular"]
 description: "Angular 2.3 and 2.4 are out.
-What new features are included?"
+Which new features are included?"
 ---

 New month, new minor release of Angular!
 December is the month of the last 2.x releases, because the next one will be...
 Angular 4!
-If you missed the official announcement (Igor Minar's keynote), let me sum it up for you.
+If you missed the official announcement ([Igor Minar's keynote](https://www.youtube.com/watch?v=aJIMoLgqU_o)), let me sum it up for you.

 We'll have a major release every six months, according to the [plan](http://angularjs.blogspot.fr/2016/10/versioning-and-releasing-angular.html).
-The next major release is plan for March 2017.
+The next major release is planned for March 2017.
 It should have been Angular 3, but the Angular router is already with a version number in 3.x (because it has been rewritten several times during Angular development).
 So to avoid trouble, everything will be bumped to 4.x!
 Angular 3 will never exist, Angular 4 is the next one, with Angular 5 just around the corner.
-And know it should be called just "Angular".
+And now the framework should be called just "Angular".

-Don't worry, these releases are not as different as Angular 2 was different from AngularJS 1.x.
+Don't worry, these releases are not a complete rewrite with no backward compatibility like Angular 2 was.
 They will _maybe_ contain deprecations and new APIs.
-Technically Angular 4 is a new major release because it contains a breaking change: TypeScript 2.1+ will be required if you use it, whereas you currently can to use 1.8+.
+Technically Angular 4 is a new major release because it contains a breaking change: TypeScript 2.1+ will be required if you use it, whereas you currently can use 1.8+.
 Nothing too scary.

 Back to our 2.3 and 2.4 releases: what's new in these small releases?

 ## Language service

-One of the most exciting feature is not really in Angular itself, but this release contains a new module that will be reaaaaally handy : a language service module.
+One of the most exciting feature is not really in Angular itself, but this release contains a new module that will be reaaaaally handy: a language service module.
 This is really similar to what TypeScript offers.
 A language service allows the IDEs to provide great autocompletion.
 It's basically an API that the IDE can call to ask "what smart thing can I suggest at this position in this file?".